 That night we went to a restaurant called Mlýnec for a five course dinner.
 Our reservation was for 7:30pm, the Czech vs. Finland game was on at 10:00pm, should have plenty of time.

 The food was great, but the service was quite slow, so it was a bit after 10:00 by the time we left the restaurant.
 At the same time, there were people entering the restaurant to eat, because, as I wrote earlier, people tend to eat late in Prague.
-Must not want to watch the hockey.
+They must not want to watch the hockey.
 We checked a bar next to the restaurant to see if we had missed much; The score was tied 3-3 with 15 minutes left in the third period!
 How could this be?!?
-Oh yeah, “20:00” is 8:00pm, the game started over two hours ago, I guess they’re still doing the old 24-hour thing and not operating on metric time in Prague yet.
-Just like the rest of the world.
+Oh yeah, “20:00” is 8:00pm, the game started over two hours ago, I guess they’re still doing the old 24-hour thing and not operating on my metric time in Prague yet, just like the rest of the world.
 We walked down to Lokál again, which was about a five-minute walk across Charles Bridge, hearing a huge cheer as we passed another bar as the Czech team scored.
 There were less than 10 minutes left when we got to Lokál, but we got to see the Czech team score another goal to beat Finland 5-3 and advance to the semifinals, which were to be played on Saturday.
 We had a few more drinks with a local couple who looked like they compete in ass-kicking competitions and we discovered that Czech people are really stern when you first meet them, but they are pretty cool once they warm up to you.

 Anna had wine paired with each course of her meal, thus she was starting to get pretty hammered.
 I had bought a couple of miniature bottles of absinthe during the day so we went home, drank them as I ate a huge portion of my boar sausage while watching Judge Judy, then we went to bed.